 I would argue that a more direct approach would have had far different results.

-"Find a new angle" not "Repeat yourself"
+The "find a new angle" and not "repeat yourself" technique

 By the time I became a civilian I had my full of pilots who thought the best way to instruct was to say something and if that didn't work say it again only louder.
 We are all different and sometimes the correct learning method for one person is wrong for the next.
 As instructors, it is our job to figure out how to get our points across; it isn't up to the student to read our minds.
 And that also applies when not in a formal learning environment . . .